 How to inspect hard-to-inspect containers

-How to transfer a visual inspection process during a site change
+How to transfer a visual inspection process during a site Change

 Zielgruppe

 This course is directed at staff from sterile operations involved in the 100% inspection process, that is production, quality and engineering.
-But also suppliers of primary packaging materials and inspections technology are target group of this event.
+But also suppliers of primary packaging materials and inspections technology are target group of this Event.

 Visual Inspection of Parenterals – a GMP Inspector's View